ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ### DeviceModule ###

-All points are also covered by @ref exceptionHandlingDesign.
+All points are also covered by @ref spec_execptionHandling.

 - Takes part in 6.a:
   - `ChimeraTK::DeviceModule::writeRecoveryOpen` [tbd: new name for the list] is a list of accessors to be written after the device is opened/recovered.